 If you’re struggling to hit your shots with the Operator, however, or are falling victim to the tricky recoils associated with the Phantom or Vandal, you may feel the urge to throw caution to the wind and pick up the Ares, one of Valorant’s heavy weapons.

 Before you do, however, be sure to check out how to use the Ares with this handy guide, as well as a rundown of whether or not it’s good this time around.

 - Is the Ares a good gun in Valorant?

 - Ares damage stats

-The weapon is one of two Heavies in Valorant, the other being its much more expensive counterpart, the Odin.
-But you won’t have to break the bank in order to unlock the Ares and its destructive potential.
+The weapon is one of two heavies in Valorant, the other being its much more expensive counterpart, the Odin.
+Thankfully, though, you won’t have to break the bank in order to unlock the Ares and its destructive potential.